 No, we’re not talking about the physical durability of passports.
 People generally agree that passport power is measured by how many countries can be entered without a visa.
 As the political situation changes around the world (and immigration bureaucrats desperately try to show that they’re worth keeping around), country positions change.
 As of 2017, Germany had the most powerful passport, allowing citizens to enter 176 countries (out of 218) without a visa.
 Syrians, Pakistanis, Iraqis, and Afghans have the short end of the passport stick, with only about 30 countries allowing them in without a visa.

 Meanwhile, Queen Elizabeth II doesn’t even have a passport.
 You see, British passports are issued in the name of the queen and it just wouldn’t be cricket to issue a passport to yourself.
 I also assume that there’s little danger of people infiltrating a country by pretending to be Queen of England.

-But however powerful your passport may be, they can’t save your for flight disruptions.
-Flight delays, cancellations and overbooking don’t really care about things like that.
+But however powerful your passport may be, they can’t save yours for flight disruptions.
+Flight delays, cancellations, and overbooking don’t really care about things like that.
 So if you end up experiencing flight disruptions, don’t despair.
-File a claim with Skycop and you might get up to €600 in flight compensation!
+File a claim with Skycop and you might get up to €600 in-flight compensation!